On this page you can find information about:

 After a quarter of a century covering telecom, what Carol doesn't know about the industry can't even be Googled.
 Carol's CV, which is available as a partwork, includes spells at Telephony, Interactive Week and The Net Economy.
 She was also the founder of a telecom news website, BroadbandEdge.
 Prior to covering telecom, she covered higher education, business, politics, the arts and sports for publications in North Carolina and Wisconsin.
 [Ed note: Is there such as thing as the arts in Wisconsin, technically speaking?]

-Now working for Light Reading from her home aviary with faithful dog Puck as her executive assistant and personal trainer, Carol welcomes feedback from her readers, particularly if they shout "Go Heels!" in her face at any given trade show.
+Now working for Light Reading from her home aviary, Carol welcomes feedback from her readers, particularly if they shout "Go Heels!" in her face at any given trade show.

 Dan is to hats what Will.I.Am is to ridiculous eyewear.
 Fedora, trilby, tam-o-shanter -- all have graced the Jones pate during his career as the go-to purveyor of mobile essentials.